 Step 3: Create Dashboards that are Actionable

-When you have your data in place, the next step is to create the visualizations, or customized business intelligence dashboards, your business can use for effective up-to-the-minute analysis and reporting.
+When you have your data in place, the next step is to create the visualisations, or customised business intelligence dashboards, your business can use for effective up-to-the-minute analysis and reporting.
 Here are some tips to keep in mind:

-- Don’t try to report and show too much on your dashboard since this can distort the key message(s) you want to convey
+- Do not try to report and show too much on your dashboard since this can distort the key message(s) you want to convey

 - Create unique dashboards for different initiatives and different stakeholders so the big picture is clear in every case

 - The most effective dashboards are clear, concise and actionable.
-When you see them, you should immediately know if you’re reaching your goals or not and what you need to focus on to improve
+When you see them, you should immediately know if you are reaching your goals or not and what you need to focus on to improve

 The work does not stop after you create your dashboards.
-You’ll need to drill down further so you can understand and identify root causes or key levers.
+You will need to drill down further so you can understand and identify root causes or key levers.
 This will help you address and fix the problem or take advantage of an opportunity.